unicode-org/message-format-wg/exploration/delimiting-variant-patterns.md

 - Probably not a serious alternative: the example includes any number of obvious footguns that have to be addressed

-### Permit pattern quoting
+### 3. Permit pattern quoting

-In this alternative, non-simple patterns are trimmed, but it is possible to use quoting to separate the pattern from code (and prevent trimming)
+In this alternative, non-simple patterns are trimmed, but it is possible to use quoting to separate the pattern from code.
+Whitespace inside of pattern quotes are part of the pattern.

 >```
 >{match {$var}}
 >{when   0} This has no space in front of it.